Zjx402/Kea2/README.md

 ### Intro

-Kea4Fastbot is an automated GUI fuzzing tool which is able to fuse *scripted tests* and *automated GUI testing*.
-It aims to combine the strengths of both human knowledge (encoded by the scripted tests) and random fuzzing (powered by automated GUI testing tools).
+Kea4Fastbot is a novel, automated UI testing tool for mobile apps which is able to fuse *scripted tests* and *fully automated GUI fuzzing*.
+It aims to combine the strengths of human knowledge (encoded and customized by the scripted tests) and random fuzzing (powered by automated GUI testing tools).

 Kea4Fastbot is released as a Python library and works with:

-- [unittest](https://docs.python.org/3/library/unittest.html) as the testing framework
+- [unittest](https://docs.python.org/3/library/unittest.html) as the testing framework;
-- [uiautomator2]() as the UI test driver
+- [uiautomator2]() as the UI test driver;
-- [Fastbot](https://github.com/bytedance/Fastbot_Android) as the GUI testing tool (running at backend).
+- [Fastbot](https://github.com/bytedance/Fastbot_Android) as the automated GUI testing tool (running at the backend).

-In the future Kea4Fastbot would be able to support
+In the future, Kea4Fastbot is planned to support
 - [pytest]()
 - [Appium](), [Hypium]()
 - Any GUI testing tools